Namma Metro: Purple Line

-The Purple Line is aligned east to southwest in Namma Metro and connects Whitefield (Kadugodi) in the east with Challaghatta in the southwest is one of the slowest metro in India taking around 1 hour 29 mins to transverse the distance of 43.35 Km with the average speed of 29 Km/h.
+The Purple Line is aligned northeast-to-southwest, and connects Whitefield (Kadugodi) in the northeast with Challaghatta in the southwest.
+It is one of the slowest metro lines in India, taking around 1 hour and 29 minutes to traverse the distance of 43.45 km, at an average speed of 29 km/h.
 The line is 43.45 km long and has 37 stations.
 It is elevated on both the east and west sides and has a 4.8 km underground section in the middle.
 The line passes through prime activity centers of the city (Whitefield, ITPL, Krishnarajapura, MG Road, Majestic, Railway Station, Vidhana Soudha, Mysuru Road, and Kengeri).

 The first 6.7 km, 6-station stretch (Reach 1) of the Purple Line between Baiyappanahalli in the east and Mahatma Gandhi Road opened on 20 October 2011.
 This was the first and inaugural section of Namma Metro.
 The second 6.4 km, 6-station stretch (Reach 2) between Mysore Road and Magadi Road opened on 16 November 2015.
 The underground section, a 4.8 km stretch from Cubbon Park to Bengaluru City (KSR) Railway Station opened on 29 April 2016, thus linking the east and west sections that were already opened.
 Opening the underground section completed the entire Purple Line in Phase 1.

 Under Phase 2, the southwest extension of 7.5 km opened on 30 August 2021.
 The eastern extension of 15.2 km to Whitefield was under construction.
 13.7 km of the eastern extension, 12-station stretch which starts from Whitefield (Kadugodi) to KR Pura was opened for service on 26 March 2023 but remained disconnected from the network as a small section was not yet ready (Baiyyappanhalli-KR Pura).
 On 9 October 2023, Baiyyappanhalli-KR Pura and Kengeri-Challaghatta were also open to the public making the whole line operational from Whitefield (Kadugodi) to Challaghatta.
 It connects the industrial and suburban areas of south-west with the CBD (MG Road, Trinity) and the IT areas of the east (Baiyappanahalli, Whitefield).

-37 new feeder routes of BMTC were introduced in October 2023 from KR Puram station to ensure last mile connectivity.
+37 new feeder routes of BMTC were introduced in October 2023 from KR Pura station to ensure last-mile connectivity.

+Stations along the purple metro line are displayed in every coach.